scicloj/wolframite/README.md

 To render a single namespace/page, require Clay and run `(clay/make! {:source-path "<path to the file>""})`.
 Tip: You can also do this without quarto - just add `:run-quarto false` to the options.

-To build the whole site, run `clojure -T:build build-site` (remembering to ensure that you have the `./symlink-jlink.jar` symlink).
+To build the whole site, run `clojure -T:build site` (remembering to ensure that you have the `./symlink-jlink.jar` symlink).

 ## Authors